-In early May, 2020 the first Mangel Beet (Beta vulgaris) crop of the year was sown.
+In early May, 2020 we made our first real attempt at growing a Mangel Beet (Beta vulgaris) crop.

 A NEW CROP